-Daniel is one of a select number of Canadian theatre professionals who also work regularly in New York, and he has acted at virtually all the theatres in Alberta, as well as many across Canada.
+Daniel is one of a select number of Canadian theatre professionals who have also worked often in New York, and he has acted at virtually all the theatres in Alberta, as well as many across Canada.

 And he continues to work in film and TV.
-Most recently he co-wrote and co-directed the Indie film, Burned, (with student Vera Neverkevich) which has won awards at Film Festivals in Italy, Thailand, Norway, Houston and Romania.
-(Click on the button below to watch the film)
+Recently he co-wrote and co-directed the Indie film, Burned, (with student Vera Neverkevich) which has won awards at Film Festivals in Italy, Thailand, Norway, Houston and Romania.
+(Click on the button below to watch the film).
+He is also co-writing a new feature film with Vera called Polynia, which was recently accepted into the prestigious Stowe Story Labs.
+Daniel and Vera will be heading there this fall.

-He’s had major supporting roles in American feature films, acted with Academy Award winners, guest-starred on TV series and Movies-of-the-Week, and sits on the National Council of ACTRA (the national union of Professional Film and TV Performers) besides serving 6 years on the National Council of CAEA (“Equity”; the national stage performers union).
+He’s had major supporting roles in American feature films, acted with Academy Award winners, guest-starred on TV series and Movies-of-the-Week, and spent 10 years on the National Council of ACTRA (the national union of Professional Film and TV Performers) besides serving 6 years on the National Council of CAEA (“Equity”; the stage performers union).

 Daniel first taught at the Saidye Bronfmann Centre (now called the Segal Centre) in Montreal, and then ran the Writer’s Group at ATP, from ‘89 to ‘94.
 In the mid-90s he ran - and taught at - the Theatre Calgary School, and then founded and ran the EPCOR CENTRE Theatre School (now: Arts Commons); in 2005 he left EPCOR to found Quest Theatre School.
-Nine years ago he established Calgary Actors’ Studio, with over 3000 students so far.
+In 2010 he established Calgary Actors’ Studio, with over 3000 students so far.

 Daniel Libman’s teaching experience also includes the drama departments at University of Calgary, University of Lethbridge, Red Deer College and Mount Royal University as full-time instructor, visiting professional and/or workshop provider and through Calgary Opera's Let's Create an Opera program.
 He has also taught hundreds of specialized drama workshops in the CBE & the CSSD, and continues to teach in Calgary schools as artist-in-residence.
 And he's very proud of having such excellent Musical Theatre Instructors and Acting Instructors at CAS as well!